cosmos/cosmos/PLAN.md

     * Cosmos network explorer client

 **Other**
-  * hardware wallet _with sufficient funding, sold separately_
+  * hardware wallet integration _with sufficient funding_
   * Ethereum peg _with sufficient funding_
   * Bitcoin peg _with partner, if possible_

 ## Funding

-Funds will be raised by the Cosmos Foundation in 2 phases.
+Funds will be raised by Cosmos Inc in 2 phases.

 ### Phase 0: the Prefund